jlrickert/zet/docs/79/README.md

-# An example of a bash script that has tab completion
+#An example of a bash script that has tab completion

 See [rwxrob's](../80) twitch command

-    #bash #linux
+    tags: #bash #linux